-Diane has practiced Vinyasa-style yoga for over five years and is a Registered Yoga Teacher (RYT).
-Her yoga journey started simply as another form of exercise but over time has grown into a devotional and spiritual practice that extends beyond physical asanas and is as much about the heart and mind as it is about the body.
-Diane leads an athletic, heat-building practice complemented by good music and poetry.
+Diane has practiced yoga since 2005 and is a Registered Yoga Teacher (RYT200).
+In addition, Diane is certified to teach yoga to people with Post Traumatic Stress Disorder.
+She is a licensed social worker and practices clinical psychotherapy.
+Diane’s yoga journey started simply as a form of exercise but over time has grown into a devotional and spiritual practice that extends beyond physical asanas and is as much about the heart and mind as it is about the body.
+Diane leads an athletic, heat-building practice and frequently incorporates poetry and music into her practice.

 Elizabeth completed her first 200 and 300 HR teacher trainings in 2006 and 2007 with Alan Finger and Jean Koerner.
 Since then she has continued to study completing Yin, Restorative, Prenatal, ISHTA Marma, and Anatomy trainings in addition to a second 500 hour training through Kaia Yoga.
 Her fascination and connection with the human form is present in her classes, as well as her light-hearted approach.
 She teaches a variety of private students for purposes ranging from injury management to deepening practice.
 Elizabeth encourages beginners as well as advanced students to safely and joyfully approach their edge each and every time they come to their mat.